 Third Eye / 26x39.5 / 2016 I-03 $200

-Here lies a record of works which are now happily dancing in private homes or businesses.
+Here lies a record of some works which are now happily dancing in private homes or public spaces.

 Moonlight Meditation / 29x53 / 2016 D-01